joaoaleite/PASTEL/README.md

    Given that the processed signals are in ```data/signals/mydataset.csv```, there should now be a file named ```mydataset_metrics.json``` in the root folder with the average metrics computed with 10-fold cross validation.

 ## Other experiments
-To run the supporting experiments in the paper, ensure that the four datasets (FakeNewsAMT, Celebrity, PolitiFact, and GossipCop) have been processed and the extracted signals are in ```data/signals/```.
+To run the supporting experiments in the paper, ensure that the four datasets (FakeNewsAMT, Celebrity, PolitiFact, and GossipCop) have been processed and the extracted signals are in ```data/signals/``` (i.e., run the aforementioned steps until step 4).

 ### Reproducing the LLaMa-FT baseline:
 ```shell